Psychiatrist: Much is still hidden in theater shooter's mind

 Continue Reading Below

-"A big part of it is, it's hidden in Holmes' mind, and he can't see it either," William H. Reid said in an interview with The Associated Press about his new book, "A Dark Night in Aurora: Inside James Holmes and the Colorado Theater Shootings."
+"A big part of it is, it's hidden in Holmes' mind, and he can't see it either," William H. Reid said in an interview with The Associated Press about his new book, "A Dark Night in Aurora: Inside James Holmes and the Colorado Mass Shootings."

 Holmes killed 12 people and wounded 58 when he opened fire during a midnight showing of "The Dark Knight Rises," a Batman movie, in the Denver suburb of Aurora on July 20, 2012.
 Twelve other people were injured in the scramble to escape.

-Note: This story has been corrected to show the book's subtitle is "Inside James Holmes and the Colorado Mass Shootings," not "Inside James Holmes and the Colorado Theater Shootings."